Summary: Money and power can't always buy you everything. But Kyoya learns that it does still help to get what you want. KyoHaru, AU oneshot

 The nutcase's voice!
 Haruhi recognized it immediately.
 It was Ootori Kyoya.
 She crouched lower, hugging her knees to her chest.
 What should she do?
 If she's going to shout for help, her father might panic and run here to save her.
 But what if the nutcase's men were just waiting for them?
 For all she knew, they could all be standing around her, their firearms ready, aiming at her heart –

 A dark shadow fell over her.

 "Fujioka-san?" came a dry voice.
-She froze for a moment before she slowly glanced upward.
+She froze for a moment before she slowly glanced up.
 Kyoya was leaning on the counter and was looking down at her, his eyebrow raised.
 "Is this a civil lawyer's way of having fun while you don't have a case?"
 He pushed his glasses up.
 "It's pretty pathetic, to tell you honestly."

 Somehow, despite the fear and pounding of her heart, she found herself twitching at his comment.
 "No," she muttered.
 "No. I was… I was looking for my key."